The way a neighborhood looks and feels when you walk or drive around it, from

 Did you know that the N Oracle Rd / W Grant Rd neighborhood has more

-Native American and Ukrainian ancestry people living in it than nearly
+Czechoslovakian and Native American ancestry people living in it than nearly

-this neighborhood's residents have Native American ancestry and 1.5% have Ukrainian ancestry.
+this neighborhood's residents have Czechoslovakian ancestry and 4.5% have Native American ancestry.

 N Oracle Rd / W Grant Rd is also pretty special linguistically.
 Significantly, 2.0% of its residents five years old and above primarily